cheeseyhub/learning_c/Readme.md

 ---

-**You can now delete the other folders only the template folder is required,  Other folders contain examples**
+**You can now delete the other folders; only the template folder is required.
+Other folders contain examples**

 <img width="175" height="149" alt="image" src="https://github.com/user-attachments/assets/487142b0-7165-41d2-bc87-917fc3b92990" />

 ---

-**Now open vscode click on the file tab on the top left and navigate to the place where you put the template folder and open it.**
+**Now open vscode click on the file tab on the top left, and navigate to the place where you put the template folder and open it.**

 <img width="802" height="459" alt="image" src="https://github.com/user-attachments/assets/672a55ab-6145-47e4-b303-69c88b28d46a" /> \